On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Applications

-i) Let $M=M_{B^w}(\lambda)$ be a Verma module for some locally analytic character $\lambda$ of $T.$ We start with the observation that both sides are at most one-dimensional.
+8pt i) First let $M=M_{B^w}(\lambda)$ be a Verma module for some algebraic character $\lambda$ of $T.$ We start with the observation that both sides are at most one-dimensional.
 Indeed as for the LHS this follows from Proposition \ref{Hom_twisted_Verma}.
-As for the RHS we can identify it (see below) with some eigenspace of $H^0(\fru,M)$ for a Verma module.
+As for the RHS we can identify it (see below) with the anti-dominant eigenspace in $H^0(\fru_{B^w},M)$.
 This eigenspace is one-dimensional, as well.
-The idea is in principal to apply Theorem \ref{fullyfaithful} i), and Lemma \ref{Verma_Quotient},